-Dropbox, OneDrive, Google Drive; the variety and availability of cloud file-sharing services has never been greater.
+Dropbox, OneDrive, Google Drive; the variety and availability of cloud file-sharing services have never been greater.
 These services provide easy, drag-and-drop file sharing with automatic syncing, perfect for backing up and sharing personal and small business files.

-But for many businesses, there comes a time when a more feature-rich solution is required.
+For many businesses, there comes a time when a more feature-rich solution is required.
 As business demands increase, Dropbox ceases to be a time-saving tool, and becomes a time-consuming one.
 One of its main USPs, simplicity, can quickly become a problem as your business grows and starts to use and share more and more digital assets.
 As you require more functionality, you’ll need to start using other programs outside of Dropbox to perform related tasks, substantially increasing your workload.

 The next logical step is to invest in an online Digital Asset Management (DAM) solution.
 Online DAM systems go a step beyond the simple file-sharing capabilities of Dropbox, providing superior security, asset management, and collaboration features.

-4 Signs Your Business Need to Upgrade
+4 Signs Your Business Needs to Upgrade

 Upgrading to a Dropbox alternative can be triggered by a number of factors, but we’ve found some of the most common problems include: